 Seriously, who doesn’t love butter and sugar?

-Add one egg and mix together.
+Add one whole egg and mix together.

 Add the second egg (without the egg white) and mix together.